touseef-jamal/video-transcoder-poc-with-media-player/readme.md

 4. Run server using nodemon while development using command `npm run dev`.

-5. For testing the API, stop the nodemon server because the uploading and transcoding process takes a lot of time and nodemon will restart the server forcefully if it takes too much time to respond to the request and your upload request will be cancelled.
-So run server using `ts-node ./src/index.ts`

-6. Use postman or thunder client and hit `http://localhost:2000/api/upload` with a field named `video` along with a video file.
+5. Use postman or thunder client and hit `http://localhost:2000/api/upload` with a field named `video` along with a video file.